-Discount rate - The discount rate used to measure the total OPEB liability was 5.85%.
-The projection of cash flows used to determine the discount rate assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 25 years (closed) amortization period of the unfunded actuarial accrued liability.
-The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 3.62%, as reported in Fidelity Index's "20 - Year Municipal GO AA Index" as of June 30, 2018.
-However, the cost associated with the implicit employer subsidy was not included in the calculation of the System's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the System's trusts.
+Discount rate - The discount rate used to measure the total OPEB liability was 5.68%.
+The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 3.13%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 28, 2019.
+However, the cost associated with the implicit employer subsidy was not included in the calculation of the KRS' actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the KRS' trusts.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.

-Sensitivity of the Board's proportionate share of the net pension liability to changes in the discount rate: The following presents the Board's proportionate share of the net OPEB liability calculated using the discount rate of 5.85%, as well as what the Board's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (4.85%) or 1-percentage-point higher (6.85%) than the current rate:
+The following table presents the District's proportionate share of the collective net OPEB liability of the System, calculated using the discount rate of 5.68%, as well as what the District's proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (4.68%) or 1-percentage-point higher (6.68%) than the current rate:

 1% ( Current 1%

-I Decrease dis scount rate Increase
+] Decrease dis scount rate Increase

-(4.85%) (5.85%) (6.85%)

-Board's proportionate share of the ,

-net OPEB liability \$ 806,753 \$ 621,134 \$ 463,440

-Sensitivity of the Board's proportionate share of the collective net OPEB liability to changes in the healthcare cost trend rates - The following presents the Board's proportionate share of the collective net OPEB liability, as well as what the Board's proportionate share of the collective net OPEB liability would be if it were calculated using healthcare cost trend rates that were 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates:

-1% Current 1%

-I Decrease t rend rate Increase
+(4.68%) (5.68%) (6.68%)

 Board's proportionate share of the

+net OPEB liability \$ 896,204 \$ 669,014 \$ 481,825

+Sensitivity of the Board's proportionate share of the collective net OPEB liability to changes in the healthcare cost trend rates: The following presents the Board's proportionate share of the collective net OPEB liability, as well as what the Board's proportionate share of the collective net OPEB liability would be if it were calculated using healthcare cost trend rates that were 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates:

-net OPEB liability \$ 462,440 \$ 621,134 \$ 808,188
+I 1% Decrease t Current rend rate 1% Increase Board's proportionate share of the net OPEB liability \$ 497,549 \$ 669,014 \$ 876,936